Fcog/cali-theme/README.md

 # Cali Wordpress theme

-Cali is a bare bones WordPress theme created by a Developer for Developers.
+Cali is a starter theme for WordPress.

-The theme focuses on UI component development using the [Atomic design methodology](https://atomicdesign.bradfrost.com/chapter-2/).
+It focuses on UI component development using the [Atomic design methodology](https://atomicdesign.bradfrost.com/chapter-2/).

 Tech used:
 - [Handlebars view engine](https://handlebarsjs.com/)